-Chapter-1 describes the Objectives and background of Water Conversation in Barani Areas of Khyber Pakhtunkhwa.
+Chapter-1 of the MMR explains profile of the Project including Executing Agencies, ME&IE Consultants of the Project, Objectives and Background of Water Conversation in Barani Areas of Khyber Pakhtunkhwa.

-The proposed project is in line with both, the mandate of the government and objectives of National Water Policy.
-The Prime Minister's 100 days agenda stresses on massively expanding water conservation efforts through smart interventions to reduce water losses.
-Similarly, National Water Policy of the country aims at: (i) reduction of 33% in 46 MAF river flows that are lost during conveyance -watercourses lining especially in saline and semi-saline areas; and (ii) increase at least 30% in efficiency of water use by producing "more crop per drop of water".
+The proposed project is in line with both, the mandate of the Government and objectives of National Water Policy.
+The Prime Minister's 100 days' agenda stresses on massively expanding water conservation efforts through smart interventions to reduce water losses.
+Similarly, National Water Policy of the country aims at: (i) reduction of 33% in 46 MAF river flows that are lost during conveyance-watercourses lining especially in saline and semi-saline areas; and (ii) increase at least 30% in efficiency of water use by producing "more crop per drop of water".

-Water is getting scarce day by day.
+Water is getting scared day by day and Pakistan is becoming a fast water-scarce country.
+Even then, a considerable amount of water from natural resources is not being harnessed.
 Therefore, there is a serious need to conserve this vital resource to ensure sustainable high level crop production for food security and safeguarding the socio-economic status of the farming community of KP Province.

 To mitigate this problem Executive Committee of National Economic Council (ECNEC) approved this project "Water Conservation in Barani Areas of KP" on September 29, 2019 at a cost of Rs.
 14.177 billion at 80:20 costs sharing between Government and the beneficiaries/ farmers.
-The implementation period of the project is 60 months.
-The aim of the project is to conserve water in Barani Areas of KP through listed below interventions.
+The implementation period of the project is 5 years.
+The project aims to conserve water in Barani Areas of KP through following Interventions.